-South Africa has a lucrative trade industry with 96% of imports and exports transported by sea through its 8 major ports.
-The marine transport and manufacturing economic sectors contribute around 56 billion rand to the economy, annually, indicating its significance in sustaining a broad spectrum of jobs.
+South Africa has a lucrative trade industry with 96% of imports and exports transported by sea through its eight major ports.
+The marine transport and manufacturing economic sectors contribute around R56 billion to the economy annually, indicating its significance in sustaining a broad spectrum of jobs.
 These maritime operations rely on the efficient and effective functioning of vessels which ideally have a minimal impact on the marine environment and associated biodiversity and ecosystems.

 Marine engineers can work as part of a ship crew or independently.
 They can work at a shipyard, in an office, on a ship, at a port or underwater.
 They may be at sea for months at a time and are exposed to dangerous conditions that require safety training and protective clothing.